snoblucha/typo3_listfeusers/README.md

 1. List users from selected groups
 2. List currently logged user

-On both plugins should be encluded provided static resource.
+For both plugins should be included provided static resource in template.